cswitenky/cswitenky/content/posts/unifi-dns-sync-for-site-to-site-vpns.md

 * Takes in a list of records
 * Adds new records and removes unused
-* Supports a 'diff'-like CLI output and dry-runs via CLI args
+* Provides diff-style output and supports dry-run mode via CLI arguments.
 * Easy to automate (Kubernetes, Ansible, CI/CD, etc.)